Plan an Activity

 • Campus interest to estimate the number of attendees.

-• Campus impact such as controversial speakers or topics.
+• Campus impact such as contentious speakers or topics.